Ireozar/screeps/README.md

 # Screeps-Scripts
 ## basic_survival
-Scripts to setup a colony and keep it alive.
+Scripts to set up a colony and keep it alive.